So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 - Finally, prioritize low competition categories above more competitive categories.
 To establish competitiveness, look at the book ranking for the top three books in your target category.
 If the number three book has a ranking greater than 50,000, your book can easily break into the top three.

-NOTE: Having said this, you want to avoid unpopular sub categories, these are sub categories that readers aren’t interested in.
+NOTE: Having said this, you want to avoid unpopular sub categories, these are sub categories readers aren’t interested in.
 An unpopular sub category is one where the top-ranking books are not selling (ranking for the #1 book is over 100,000).

 Once you have chosen your categories it’s time to select your book’s keywords.
 When you set up your book in KDP, you can enter seven keywords.
-These should be terms you think your ideal readers search for when looking for a book on your topic.
+These should be terms your ideal readers search for when looking for a book on your topic.

 Relevant keywords can boost your book’s placement in Amazon’s search results.
 Below is a step-by-step guide to help you select your seven keywords.